 - Establish a closing routine to make sure to lock doors and set the alarm. - Secure doors and windows with high quality locks. - Keep a record of high value items (i.e. cash registers, safes, generators, etc.) and include: make, model, cost, serial number, color, and a picture of the item.
-Use the inventory form in Appendix I for accurate record keeping. - For a camera to be useful, it needs to provide good quality images with high resolution and be in good working order.
-Also, post the name and phone number of the person who can access the system near the monitor if the video system is secured with a password. - Post window signs stating that there is no cash stored overnight at the business. - Post signs stating that the premises are protected with cameras and an alarm. - Leave cash registers empty and open overnight so burglars can see that there is nothing to steal inside the business. - Always leave an interior light on that is visible from outside. - Ensure that there is adequate exterior lighting at the doors and windows.
+Use the inventory form on page 21 of this handbook for accurate record keeping. - For a camera to be useful, it needs to provide good quality images with high resolution and be in good working order.
+Surveillance video recordings should always be recorded from a separate secured area, inaccessible to criminals or employees without a security function. - Post window signs stating that there is no cash stored overnight at the business. - Post signs stating that the premises are protected with cameras and an alarm. - Leave cash registers empty and open overnight so burglars can see that there is nothing to steal inside the business. - Always leave an interior light on that is visible from outside. - Ensure that there is adequate exterior lighting at the doors and windows.